 Introduction to Teradata Stored Procedures & Error Handling

-Without the availability of state-based error handling, one would need to implement and invoke code for each error and at each code location where the error could occur.
+Without state-based error handling, it’s necessary to implement and invoke code for every error and at every location where an error may occur.

-Below you can see one example of such a programmatic approach, handling division by zero errors.
+Here is an example of a programmatic approach for handling division by zero errors.

 REPLACE PROCEDURE DIVISION_BY_ZERO (IN n INTEGER)